-Just days after arriving to Mombasa we were welcomed to the Kenyan coast with locals breaking into our locker that was provided by the hostel, and stealing our two laptops among some other things.
+Just days after arriving in Mombasa we were welcomed to the Kenyan coast with locals breaking into our locker that was provided by the hostel, and stealing our two laptops among some other things.
 Having things stolen always hits you personally, and this one hit us hard.
-How would we even be able to to write and maintain our blog?
+How would we even be able to write and maintain our blog?
 Do research?
 Keeping in touch with family?
-After a few days of mourning (i.e. the Mombasa police doing nothing) we decided to move on.
+After a few days of mourning (i.e. the Mombasa police doing nothing), we decided to move on.
 Just a mere 5 days later when we thought nothing could possibly get worse I contracted malaria.
-While malaria can be life threatening and surely is not a joke, the ease of testing and 24 hour clinics in Kenya made treatment extremely easy.
+While malaria can be life-threatening and surely is not a joke, the ease of testing and 24-hour clinics in Kenya made treatment extremely easy.
 After a few days with extreme flu-like symptoms, high fever, chills, stomach pains and migraines; the medicine kicked in and the road to recovery was near.

 Luckily the malaria was a common strain, one that is easily resolved with medication with no chance of a recurring incident in the future.
-Unluckily, laptops in Kenya are extremely overpriced, and usually outdated models 3 or 4 years behind with low performance specs.
-We decided to change our travel plans for 2017 and rather then head to India and Nepal, we chose to go to New Zealand and Australia, with a stopover back home in the U.S. to restock on some fresh gear and new electronics needed to move forward in 2017.
-We often look back at our time on the Kenya coast as a major turning point, and while these negative things impacted us in the short term, they surely will change our outlook on 2017.
+Unluckily, laptops in Kenya are extremely overpriced, and usually outdated models 3 or 4 years behind with low-performance specs.
+We decided to change our travel plans for 2017 and rather than head to India and Nepal, we chose to go to New Zealand and Australia, with a stopover back home in the U.S. to restock on some fresh gear and new electronics needed to move forward in 2017.
+We often look back at our time on the Kenya coast as a major turning point, and while these negative things impacted us in the short term, they surely changed our outlook on 2017 and beyond.

 Through some difficulties and initial hesitance to continue travel in Kenya, we ventured around the coastline for two weeks to take in what it offered.
-White sandy beaches dot this coastline from the Tanzania border in the South up to Lamu, an old slave port in the North coast.
+White sandy beaches dot this coastline from the Tanzania border in the south up to Lamu, an old slave port on the north coast.
 The ease of travel makes two or three stops on the coast a definite possibility.
-We checked out the Mombasa area and head both South and North to check out the best of the Kenyan coastline.
+After leaving Mombasa, we explored the best of the Kenyan coastline.

-Mombasa has three beaches which are a surprise they are within the city limits.
+Mombasa has three beaches which are surprisingly within the city limits.
 Each have white sand so fine it feels like you are walking on flour, with nice blue and turquoise waters.

-Mombasa Beach, the smallest of the three is intimate and home to a couple hotels and beach side restaurants, otherwise this quiet beach is good for a relaxing day.
+Mombasa Beach, the smallest of the three is intimate and home to a couple of hotels and beachside restaurants, otherwise this quiet beach is good for a relaxing day.

-Shelley Beach, South of Mombasa Island and accessible by ferry from Mombasa Island than a boda boda or rickshaw, is less popular due to its location, yet comes with excellent sand and beautiful turquoise waters.
+Shelley Beach, South of Mombasa Island and accessible by ferry followed b boda-boda or rickshaw, is less popular due to its location.
+However, it also has excellent sand and beautiful turquoise waters, and less crowded than Nyali Beach.

 The area around Nehru Street and Abdel Nasser Street is the spice market in Mombasa.
 There also is a covered market called Macknon Market with lots of fresh produce, chutneys, atchar, and of course, spices.
 Take a stroll around the area, have a chai masala at one of the cafes, and stop by Habshi at stall 25 within Macknon Market for great quality spices and great prices.